Pokémon Ranger: Development

+There have been multiple merchandise releases for Pokémon Ranger.
+This includes a toy Capture Styler, a watch inspired by the Capture Styler, handbooks, pins, and other miscellaneous items.

 Reception

 Pokémon Ranger sold 193,337 copies in Japan on its release week.
-In terms of games reviews, Pokémon Ranger received fairly positive reaction, with a 70% ratio from GameRankings.
-IGN gave the game an overall score of 7.1 out of 10, citing the presentation, gameplay and graphics as the game's strong points but also citing the game's use of sound as a major drawback, with issues such as the game's use of the 8-bit sounds from the original Game Boy games as Pokémon cries.
-A lack of a multi-player mode was also a negative point in IGN's review.
+In terms of game reviews, Pokémon Ranger received fairly positive reaction, with a 70% ratio from GameRankings.
+IGN gave the game an overall score of 7.1/10, noting the presentation, gameplay, and graphics as the game's strong points, but also saying that the game's use of sound is a major drawback, with issues such as using the 8-bit sounds from the previous Game Boy Pokémon games for Pokémon cries.
+A lack of a multi-player mode was also a negative point in IGNs review.